M1ke324/mfcd/readme.md

 # mfcd
-Program to show the dump of a mifare classic 1k card
+Program to show the dump of a mifare classic 1k card and scan for value block pattern

+## Example of use
 ![Output example](/doc/Example.png)

-## use
+## Use
-./program -I file [-h] [-v] [-a to not stamp ascii carachters]
+Use: ./mfcd -I file [-h] [-v] [-V verbose] [-a to not stamp ascii carachters] [-b scan for value block]

+The verbose option also explains the notation

-## Future improvements
+## Future potential improvements
-- Value block search and print
+- Make the program compatible with 4k mifare